Victron MPPT Charge Controllers are Professional Grade

 - internal protection for out-of-spec voltage and amperage for the PV array and the battery; and

-Product Reviews
+Renogy Product Reviews

-The real strength of this controller is you can buy it in a kit with a matched set of solar panels.
+The real strength of this controller is that you can buy it in a kit with a matched set of solar panels.
 Renogy makes 200-watt and 400-watt solar energy kits that include this controller.

 Conclusion